-Steve Cummings, Pro Road Cyclist has complex shoulder surgery at Claremont
+Steve Cummings wins National Road Championships double following complex shoulder surgery at Claremont

 Steve Cummings – Professional Road Cyclist with Team Dimension Data